vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 # Configuration

-The Autohotkey script can be configured to change the keybindings and to adjust analog stick scale/offset values.
-Both of these can be edited in a GUI by finding the Autohotkey script in the task bar hidden icons (lil ^ icon in lower right -> green H icon (left click, or right click -> "Edit Controls")).
-Alternately they can be edited by modifying the hotkeys.ini and parameters.ini files directly.
-Changes made in the GUI are automatically saved to the appropriate files and reflected in realtime.
+The Autohotkey script can be configured to change the keybindings.
+Open the GUI by finding the Autohotkey script in the task bar hidden icons (lil ^ icon in lower right -> green H icon (left click, or right click -> "Edit Controls")).
+Alternatively they can be edited by modifying the hotkeys.ini file directly.
+Changes made in the GUI are automatically saved to the appropriate files and reflected in real time.

-The default scale and offset values should work fine, but may need to be adjusted if you run into issues.
-Common manifestations of mis-tuned scaling/offset are failed shield drop, missing airdodge/firefox angles, incorrect tilt/smash, etc. To check this, enter debug mode in 20XX (Start + D-Right + D-Right) and turn on the analog stick display with X + D-Right.
-Compare the analog stick values with those provided in the B0XX melee manual.

 # Default Controls
 * W/E/R: Left/Down/Right